What they do

 Education and training

-You can work as a powder coater without any formal qualifications and get training on the job, however you may improve your chances by completing a qualification.
+It is possible to work as a powder coater without any formal qualifications and get training on the job.

 Apprenticeships and traineeships